guybrush262/Assistant-conversations/README.md

 2) Use the File integration (https://www.home-assistant.io/integrations/file/) to write the responses to a file with path (e.g. "/config/log/assistant_responses.log") in order to store all responses permanently.

-3) Create a Long-lived access tokens.
+3) Create a Long-lived access token.

 *Configure the Rapsberry Pi*
 4) Install Raspberry Pi OS Lite 64-bit (Bookworm)